kinetic-flow/arcin-infinitas/README.md

 [Check out the releases tab.](https://github.com/minsang-github/arcin-infinitas/releases)

-## How do I flash?
+## How do I flash the firmware?

 Run the executable in Windows.
 You might need to do it a few times until it works.

 If it does not detect your controller, unplug, hold down 1+2, plug back in - you are now in flashing mode.
 Try running the executable again.

-## How do I use it?
+## How do I use it with Infinitas?

-* Ensure your turntable is connected to QE1, and buttons to b1-b7.
+* Ensure your turntable is connected to QE1, buttons to b1-b7, start and select to b10 or b11.
 * Use the configuration tool to swap E buttons as needed.
 * Start the launcher, enter Settings
 * **Press "デフォルトに戻す" to reset all keybinds.
 This is important and you MUST do this!!**